thecount12/rapiddjango/README.md

 You can create the same form for the news blog that appears the same for the comments form.
 It's a matter of creating, a new url, a new view method, a new form method, and a new template.

+# settings.md

+This contains some last minute things to change before going live.
+You can adjust the settings.py and those entries.

+Also I added a few other things to make this heroku compatible.
+Copy the Procfile over change it to the name of the repo you created.
+Copy of the req.txt and perhaps rename it to requirements.txt.
+You might have to create static directory and add `load static` to the base.html file.

 # New Models